Beginnings

 Through Kshetram, I seek to hold this form as a living practice—one that honors its roots while allowing space for transformation and growth across generations.

-I follow a seven-year curriculum, through which students learn a complete Margam repertoire, alongside Slokas from the Abhinaya Darpana, rhythmic frameworks such as Talam, and choreographic methods.
+I follow a seven-year curriculum, through which students learn a complete Margam repertoire, alongside Slokas from the Abhinaya Darpana, rhythmic frameworks, and choreographic methods.

 Beyond the Stage